Debt Collection Requirements Are Changing – Get Ready!

 By Paul Johnson, President CMS – Complete Mailing Solutions

 As the result of a Federal Appellate Court decision, the Consumer Financial Protection Bureau is making changes to Regulation F (Debt Collection Practices), which implements the Fair Debt Collection Practices Act (FDCPA).
-These changes will have dramatic impact on debt collection communications and will go into effect in November 2021.
+These changes will have dramatic impact on collection communications and will go into effect in November 2021.

 The changes will directly impact how collection agencies can contact consumers for debt collection purposes.
 Debt collectors will no longer be able to transmit information about consumer debtors to third-party mail houses for generating demand letters.
-As a result, debt collection communications may need to be generated in-house.
+As a result, communications may need to be generated in-house.

 What is the FDCPA?